karask/bitcoinpos/README.md

 ## Notes
 * BTC to local currency conversion rate is used both ways.
 Local currency to BTC differs more so the amount in UI would be different between conversions
 * Still due to decimal precision between conversions of the amount there will still be very slight precision variations!
-* Requires client's wallet to support BIP 21 URI scheme
+* Requires client's wallet to support BIP 21 URI scheme (almost all do)

 ## Known Issues

 ## TODO
-* Test with multisig accounts
+* Clean code
 * Add NFC support